 Lucy’s nails have vertical thickness, but are narrow

 Using a clipper and a grinder in combination is good option as well.
 Even if you are only able to clip off a small portion of the nail you could then supplement with using a grinder to file down the rest to the appropriate length.
-Keep in mind, if you do accidentally clip the quick of your dog’s nail you can stop the bleeding with styptic powder or cornstarch.
+Keep in mind, if you do accidentally clip the quick of your dog’s nail, which is the blood vessel inside your dog’s nail, you can stop bleeding with styptic powder or cornstarch.

 Before You Start Trimming